Cravings, Decoded – Part 7 of 7

 - Light a candle

-- Journal one line: I don’t drink today because…
+- Write one line in a journal: I don’t drink today because…

-One tool is enough if it’s the right one for that moment.
+One is enough if it’s the right one for that moment.

 A craving isn’t proof of failure.
 It’s proof your brain is still learning.

-And each time you meet a craving with a tool instead of a drink, you rewire that brain—one choice at a time.
+Each time you respond with a tool instead of a drink, you’re training your brain, one choice at a time.

 It’s not about willpower.